• Home

 True flavor of the Tuscan marshlands makes its way to Brixton’s heart

 Tuscany, we know.
 The Maremma, no longer so much.
 Most reactions to the name are at a loss for words.
-Even many individuals who know the coronary heart of Tuscany well enough do no longer realize its coastal, southernmost area, “Maremma,” meaning an area of low marshy land near the ocean.
-This region remained malarial until an eradication program after the conflict (Caravaggio, who died in Porto Ercole).
+Even many individuals who know the heart of Tuscany well enough no longer realize its coastal, southernmost area, “Maremma,” meaning an area of low marshy land near the ocean.
+This region remained malarial until an eradication program was implemented after the conflict (Caravaggio, who died in Porto Ercole).

 Maremma, a labor of love devoted to the location’s food and wine, is creating Brixton’s Dickie Bielenberg, who has a second domestic in Campiglia Marittima accomplice, co-founder, and executive chef Alice Staple, and head chef Dominique Goldinger.
-They aren’t even Italian, then — but we’ve surpassed beyond the idea that only natives can claim authenticity, haven’t we?
+They aren’t even Italian, then — but we’ve surpassed the idea that only natives can claim authenticity, haven’t we?
 At least in cooking.
 The determination to it here is impeccable.

 Maremma, close to Naughty Piglets, the natural wine-and-small plates pioneer at 28 Brixton Water Lane, is on the web site of what become the Montego Inn, a “Caribbean & English eating place” with a wine bar underneath, whose proprietor, Bruce, ran it in ramshackle style, starting up handiest.
 At the same time, he felt find it irresistible and inventing fees on a whim.

 The conversion of this corner site is welcoming, mild, and open to the street, with easy wood tables and chairs, coppery pendant lamps, and a metallically distressed wall ruled by using a big print of a wild boar — the logo of the Maremma, overrun via them due to the fact ancient times.
-The room is focused around a light marine-painted bar, with all of the cooking going in the back of it, someway, even though there seems to be hardly ever sufficient area to deliver even this brief, carefully taken into consideration menu.
+The room is focused around a light marine-painted bar, with all of the cooking going in the back of it, somehow, even though there seems to be hardly ever sufficient area to deliver even this brief, carefully taken into consideration menu.

 We idea we needed to attempt the “acquacotta Maremmana with poached bird egg” (£7) from the antipasti because that is the region’s enduring dish.
-Yet it is also a lot peasant fare that it’s miles slightly a restaurant dish in any respect, consisting of no extra than diced vegetables lightly stewed in water and olive oil, topped with an egg.
+Yet it is also a lot of peasant fare that it’s miles slightly a restaurant dish in any respect, consisting of no more than diced vegetables lightly stewed in water and olive oil, topped with an egg.

 In The Classic Food of Northern Italy, Anna del Conte writes poignantly approximately this “Cinderella of all soups” earlier than finding out not to include a recipe for it “because, greater than some other soup, it needs greens grown in earthy soil and ripened by the solar” and no longer the light imitations of them we’ve.
 She thinks “an acquacotta made in Britain could taste just like its name implies: ‘cooked water.’”
 On the other hand, Jamie Oliver starts up his acquacotta with dried porcini, squash, and vegetables and says, “yum.”